conp-pcno-training/SDC-LOSSLESS-QC/setup.md

 ### Download the Face13 sample dataset

-- The Face13 tutorial dataset can be download from this [google drive](https://drive.google.com/drive/folders/1xq85woDpAYXhCtzdgjkXpjjjggiWSKtc).
+- The Face13 tutorial dataset can be downloaded from this [google drive](https://drive.google.com/drive/folders/1xq85woDpAYXhCtzdgjkXpjjjggiWSKtc).
 Download the `sourcedata` folder from the drive.
 This folder contains the raw EEG data, standard montages that are used during initialization, and task information.

 - To run through this Lossless Quality Control (QC) tutorial, the data needs have been run through the Lossless pipeline.
 The steps to prepare data for running through the pipeline can be found in the [BIDS-EEG-EEGLAB tutorial](https://bucanl.github.io/SDC-BIDS-EEG-EEGLAB/).
 The steps for running the data through the Lossless pipeline can be found in the [Lossless Pipeline Tutorial](https://bucanl.github.io/SDC-LOSSLESS/).